nttq/PHP/PHP basic.md

 echo $ages["Alice"]; // Đầu ra 25
 ?>
 ```
+> Create a variable called array that contains an array with three simple values.
+These values can be whatever you like.
+Explicitly assign the string index of "third" to the third element.
+Write a foreach  loop that contains the following statement to print out each element of the array, along with its index: echo "$index = $value.";

 # 5. Làm việc với Biểu mẫu
 PHP có thể được sử dụng để xử lý dữ liệu biểu mẫu HTML.